skiddie0057/Mi-Create-Lite/README.md

+## Note

+I modified a .db file and some scripts to be able to load an editor for mi watch lite - idk if that will compile well enough to work
+Dont use this yet - I gotta confirm everything works

+Active.bin - legit xiaomi mi lite watch watchface MojSat/ - folder with my test-project

+## --

 <br />
 <h2 align="center"> Mi Create </h2>
 <p align="center"> Unofficial watchface creator for Xiaomi Wearables.
 Compatible with all Xiaomi wearables made ~2021 and above </p>